 What happens after a Jewish funeral?

-After a Jewish funeral takes place, the immediate family observes seven days of mourning, called Shiva (Hebrew for seven).
+After a Jewish funeral service takes place, the immediate family observes seven days of mourning.
+This is known as, called Shiva (Hebrew for seven), although many mourners only sit Shiva for one to three days depending on the wishes of the deceased.
 During this period, the family remains at home in a ‘Shiva house’, following traditional mourning practices.
 Friends and extended family are invited to visit the Shiva house to pay their respects and support the bereaved.

 Sources: Jewish Federations, Reform Judaism and Shiva.com